 Only run without a cap to perform the test.
 Replace with a new cap if needed.
-You do not want to mow without the gas cap or leave your leave the gas tank cap off as you can get debris and water in the fuel tank.
+You do not want to mow without the gas cap or leave your leave the gas tank cap off.
+Doing so can allow debris and water in the fuel tank.

 Hold the filter up to a light and make sure you can see light through the filter.
 If you cannot, replace the air filter.
 To learn about cleaning other types of filters, read this article.

-You can cause significant engine damage when run a plugged air filter.
+You can cause significant engine damage when running a plugged air filter.
 When your engine isn’t able to pull clean air through the filter, it begins to run very hot and often overheats.

 Check for Other Fuel and Air Restrictions in Your Lawn Mower

 Always check for fuel and air restrictions when checking for reasons your lawn mower stopped when mowing.
 If none of the items listed above solve your problem it is always good to look at other possibilities of an air or fuel restriction such as plugged fuel lines or a bad fuel filter.

 Still Having Problems with Your Lawn Mower?